Intelix8996/cdm-project/docs/platform-description.md

 output=output
 ```

-There we set source files folder to be `src/`, temporarty files foler to `temp/` and folder where final images would be to `output/`.
+There we set source files folder to be `src/`, temporary files folder to `temp/` and folder where final images would be to `output/`.

 In `tools` file we define all the tools that we will use in our toolchain.
-Theese are assembler `cocas`, linker `cocol` and C preprocessor `mcpp`:
+These are assembler `cocas`, linker `cocol` and C preprocessor `mcpp`:

 ```
 cocas=python cocas\cocas.py->obj